Swiss' Premium Economy Guide for 2022

 There are no real surprises in Swiss’ premium economy seat: if you’ve flown premium economy on any other major airline, you’ll know what to expect here.

-Other features include a 15.6” screen – a substantial upsizing from the 11” screens in economy, and in fact only slightly smaller than the 16” screens in business class – a personal reading lamp and a USB power outlet.
+Other features include a 15.6” screen – a substantial upsizing from the 11” screens in economy, and in fact only slightly smaller than the 16” screens in business class – a personal reading lamp, and USB power.

 The armrest between the seats contains a recessed pocket for storing a tablet or magazine, a water bottle holder and a shared cocktail table for drinks and snacks.